Raya-Sodwilai/quiz/README.md

 ## Description

-_This browser was created to test which character you are from one of the most popular TV shows in America called _**Friends!**_ There four questions to identify who you are as a character_
+_This browser was created to test which character you are from one of the most popular TV shows in America called _**Friends!**_ There four questions to identify who you are as a character._

 ## Setup/Installation Requirements